 Disc Golf Championships

-The EDGF European Masters Championships in Salzgitter, Germany, were completed on 30 August with a final round.
+The EDGF European Masters Championships in Salzgitter, Germany, ended on 30 August with a final round.
 The four-day competition included as many as 168 players from 29 countries in nine different divisions.
-Finland then again was the most successful country winning three times Gold and ten medals in total.
+Finland again was the most successful country winning three times Gold and ten medals in total.

 The European Disc Golf Federation “EDGF” (founded 2014) is the international sports federation responsible for the European governance of the sport Disc Golf.
 EDGF is a non-profit association governed by the present statutes and, secondarily, by Articles 60 et seq. of the Swiss Civil Code.
 As the European governing body for the sport of Disc Golf, EDGF has the responsibility for sanctioning the European Championships “EDGC”, the European Junior Championships “EJDGC” and the European Masters Championships “EMDGC”, as well as other forms of continental championships.